aimeos/aimeos-laravel/README.md

 For multi-vendor setups, read the article about [multiple shops](https://aimeos.org/docs/latest/laravel/customize/#multiple-shops).

-This will display the Aimeos catalog home component on the home page you you get a nice looking shop home page.
-The `/shop` page will look like:
+This will display the Aimeos catalog home component on the home page you you get a nice looking shop home page which will look like this:

 [![Aimeos frontend](https://aimeos.org/fileadmin/aimeos.org/images/aimeos-frontend.jpg?2021.07)](http://127.0.0.1:8000/shop)